An Open-source Model for Simulation and Corrective Measure Assessment of the 2021 Texas Power Outage: Methods

 \subsection{Data Aggregation}

-In order to reproduce the blackout event and perform quantitative what-if analysis, we integrate the blackout related data during the event period between February 14 to February 18.
+In order to validate the model by event production and perform quantitative what-if analysis, we integrate the blackout related data during the event period between February 14 to February 18.
 The original sources for all datasets are provided in the Data and Code Availability section.
 We integrate the datasets via two ways, namely data collection from multiple resources \cite{ercot_gridinfo,eia_capacity,ercot_generator_outage2,poweroutage} and data estimation.